 Each application has specific criteria for eligibility and all applications require the completion of an essay.
 Students may be directed to complete additional information for other scholarship opportunities such as the President's and Trustees' Meritorious and the Edward Hutchison Memorial Firefighters Scholarship.
 The Financial Aid Office will notify scholarship recipients through their Westmoreland email.
-Scholarship awards are applied directly to the recipients's student account for tuition and fees.
+Scholarship awards are applied directly to the recipient's student account for tuition and fees.
 Foundation recipients will be asked to: 1) Complete a Free Application for Federal Student Aid (FAFSA), 2) Acknowledge receipt of your acceptance letter, 3) Write a thank you note to the donor(s) 4) Remain in good academic standing and continue to meet the specific criteria of the scholarship.
 Scholarship opportunities and important deadline dates are available online.

 Begin your scholarship application now at https://westmoreland.academicworks.com/users/sign_in.
 Students should sign in using their Westmoreland username and password.
-Additional scholarship information can be found at www.studentaid.ed.gov under the "Understanding Aid" tab.